CCOG for FT 202 Fall 2023

 Upon completion of the course students should be able to:

-- Analyze the trends and research in fitness and aging to make informed decisions regarding exercise testing and programming for older adults.
+- Analyze trends and scientific research in fitness and aging to educate clients and inform exercise program design for older adults.

 Outcome Assessment Strategies

 Critical analysis and discussion assignments

 1. Apply physiological terms, concepts, and systems from previous coursework to new concepts about exercise physiology for older adults.

 2. Describe the profile of aging in America and the aging process.

 3. Identify physical and functional changes with aging and their relationship to disease development.

 4. Identify cognitive, emotional and social changes that may occur with aging.